jozu-ai/kitops/docs/src/docs/use-cases.md

 * Data and AI teams who don't work closely together can share artifacts even if they're using different development tools
 * Development artifacts can't be accidentally or maliciously tampered with

-This can be a lightweight process that relies on automating the ModelKit packing via the Kit [CLI](./cli/cli-reference.md).
+This can be a lightweight process automated with ModelKit packing via the Kit [CLI](./cli/cli-reference.md).

 The beauty of KitOps' ModelKits is their flexibility and the fact that they fit into the already standard tools and processes that organizations have built around OCI artifacts and registries.